01 of 07

 How to Clean the Base of Your Portable Humidifier

 With the wick filter removed from the base, fill both sides of the base of the humidifier with one cup of undiluted white vinegar and allow to stand for about 20 minutes.
-You can use a soft cloth or brush to help with removal of scale build-up from the base of the unit.
+You can use a soft cloth or brush to help with the removal of scale build-up from the base of the unit.
 Instead of vinegar, you can also use specially formulated humidifier cleaner and follow the manufacturer's instructions for its use.
 Rinse the base thoroughly to remove all the cleaning solution.
-Now that scale has been removed, you can now disinfect the base, with a little of the water and bleach mixture from the water tank, let stand a few minutes and rinse the base.Continue to 7 of 7 below.
+Now that scale has been removed, you can disinfect the base with a little of the water and bleach mixture from the water tank.
+Let stand a few minutes and rinse the base.Continue to 7 of 7 below.

 07 of 07

 Now that the water tank and base of your humidifier have been descaled and disinfected, insert your new or washed wick filter, return motor housing to the base, and position the water tank.
 Gently wipe the outside of your unit with a soft dry cloth and you're ready to store the unit, or fill the water tank and return it to operation.